Michael, Row the Boat Ashore: Recordings

 The version of "Michael, Row the Boat Ashore" that became a folk standard was adapted in 1954 by Boston folksinger, songfinder and teacher Tony Saletan from the 1867 songbook Slave Songs of the United States.
 As Saletan later explained, "I judged that the tune was very singable, added some harmony (a guitar accompaniment) and thought the one-word chorus would be an easy hit with [younger singers].
 But a typical original verse consisted of one line repeated once, and I thought a rhyme would be more interesting to the teenagers at Shaker Village Work Camp, where I introduced it.
 So I adapted traditional African-American couplets in place of the original verses."
 Saletan taught it to Pete Seeger later that year.
 Saletan himself never recorded the song, but he can be heard singing it during a 2017 podcast interview.

-Seeger taught it to the rest of the Weavers, who performed it at their Christmas Eve 1955 post-blacklist reunion concert.
+Seeger taught "Michael, Row" to the rest of the Weavers, who performed it at their Christmas Eve 1955 post-blacklist reunion concert.
 A recording of that performance was released in 1957 on an album titled The Weavers on Tour.
 In the same year, folksinger Bob Gibson included it on his Carnegie Concert album.
 Saletan shared a 1958 copyright in his adaptation with the members of the Weavers.
 The Weavers included an arrangement in The Weavers' Song Book, published in 1960.
 Similarly, Seeger included it in his 1961 songbook, American Favorite Ballads, with an attribution to Saletan.
 An older, traditional version, titled "Row Michael Row," was later collected in the Sea Islands by folklorist Guy Carawan.

 The American folk quintet the Highwaymen had a #1 hit in 1961 on both the pop and easy listening charts in the U.S. with their version, under the simpler title of "Michael", recorded and released in 1960.
 The Highwaymen's arrangement reached #1 for three weeks on Top 40 radio station WABC in New York City in August 1961, and for two weeks in September 1961 on Billboard's Hot 100 nationally, remaining in the top ten into October.
 This recording also went to #1 in the United Kingdom.
 Billboard ranked the record as the No. 3 song of 1961.

 The Highwaymen version that went to #1 on the Billboard charts had these lyrics:

 Michael row the boat ashore, hallelujah.

 Michael row the boat ashore, hallelujah.

 Sister help to trim the sail, hallelujah.

 Sister help to trim the sail, hallelujah.

 Michael row the boat ashore, hallelujah.

 Michael row the boat ashore, hallelujah.

 The River Jordan is chilly and cold, hallelujah.

 Chills the body but not the soul, hallelujah.

 Michael row the boat ashore, hallelujah.

 Michael row the boat ashore, hallelujah.

 The river is deep and the river is wide, hallelujah.

 Milk and honey on the other side, hallelujah.

 Michael row the boat ashore, hallelujah.

 Michael row the boat ashore, hallelujah.